Saenger Theatre

 The enormous proscenium arch was heavily decorated by plasterwork, coated with gilding, and in a cartouche in the arch’s center, a shield with the letter “S” in it, surrounded by a plaster wreath.

-A large crystal chandelier hangs in the marble and gold filled main lobby, one of a dozen that once hung throughout the Saenger.
+A large crystal chandelier hangs in the marble and gold filled main lobby, one of a dozen that once hung throughout the Saenger Theatre.
 However, to finance its upkeep and renovation over the years, the other eleven have since been sold off.

 The Saenger Theatre is one of New Orleans' premiere venues for the performing arts, including Broadway shows, concerts and classic motion picture screenings.

-The Saenger Theatre has been closed since the Hurricane Katrina flooding of 2005, and is needing repairs.
+The Saenger Theatre was closed by the Hurricane Katrina flooding of 2005, and needed extensive repairs when the flooding reached a height of 14ft.
 In January, 2008, a deal was announced for a $38 million renovation of the theatre.
 However, restoration/renovation didn’t begin until January 2012.
-Reopening is expected in Fall of 2013.
+It reopened on September 27, 2013 with sold out performances by Jerry Seinfeld.
 The owner donated the theatre to the city but will operate the theatre.

 Contributed by Bryan Krefft